I’ve been feeling pretty sentimental this year. I’ve been thinking a lot about making this a Christmas I want my kids to remember.

 I want my kids to remember time we spent together, whether as an immediate family or with cousins, grandparents, etc. I want it to be about “us” rather than “me.”
 When I reflect on my childhood, it’s those cozy evenings around the fire, or singing while decorating, or making sugar cookies together, that I remember.
 We choose to make time for each other, to experience the season together, and to consider each others’ needs and schedules as we build memories together.

 We will be prioritizing a few key events that we do every year.
-These become treasured seasonal landmarks for the kids, and they can mark their growth in how they have changed compared to previous years.
+These become treasured seasonal landmarks and traditions for the kids, and they can mark their growth in how they have changed compared to previous years.
 For us, these include:

 - St. Nicholas Day